 - for descriptive statistics in studies on clusters of cancer

 What kind of data does the cancer registry provide?
 To answer the objectives as good as possible, several types of data are available.

 The Netherlands Cancer Registry is linked to the International Agency for Research on Cancer (IARC) and delivers anonymous data to the European database of the European Network of Cancer Registries (ENCR).
-Regions within the Netherlands with complete follow up (survival) participate in the EUROCARE study.
-In this study survival from several European countries is gathered and analysed.
+We participate in many international collaborative research efforts, such as the EUROCARE study.
+In this study data regarding survival from several European countries is gathered and analysed.

 NCR data & figures